 Urban Adventures.
 Quite simply, the Best.
 Day.
 Ever.

 Easy to get around thanks to an extensive public transit network, filled with eye-popping architecture, and offering something to see and do for nearly every type of traveller, Shanghai is an easy city to fall in love with.
 It may be chaotic at times, but that doesn’t mean you won’t be charmed.
-When you decide to pay a visit to China’s second largest city, you’re in great hands with our local Shanghai tour guides, who have shared their top picks for things to do in Shanghai.
+For when you decide to pay a visit to China’s second largest city, here are our top picks for things to do in Shanghai.

 Explore Nanjing Walking Road (aka Shanghai’s Time Square)